-Note: X/Y are not configured is selected by the UE between 1 and ZX where ZX is the number of CSI-RS subframes between the latest measurement reset and the CSI reference resource.
+Note: X is selected by the UE between 1 and ZX where ZX is the number of CSI-RS subframes between the latest measurement reset and the CSI reference resource.

 Note: Y is selected by the UE between 1 and ZY where ZY is the number of CSI-IM subframes between the latest measurement reset and the CSI reference resource.